 At weekends it is everyone's job to help out with cooking and washing up unless you make arrangements to eat out or self-cater.

 NB: If volunteers wish to invite friends and family to stay in charity accommodation this must be approved in advance by Peter Nkata and will depend on room availability.
-Visitors' rates are 2500k per night for a separate room or 1500k to share a room and must be paid in advance to the finance team.
+Visitors' rates are: